 Staff Comments: The City has a well-established housing policy framework to support the development of new non-market, mixed income housing, which would help to meet the demands of low to moderate income households.
 These initiatives include grants to offset City fees and charges, fast-tracking applications, leasing of city lands at nominal rates, and consideration of zoning bylaw variances through the CD rezoning process.
 The City introduced a new program in 2015 to potentially lease city-owned sites to non-profits for the creation of housing.
 Future phases of the program could include examining existing leases of city-owned sites to look for further opportunities to add to the non-marking housing stock, as the site and opportunities arise.
-Staff are available to engage in these discussions and to advance proposals consistent with City policies and plans.
+Staff are available to engage in the review of applications and proposals in this area consistent with City policies and plans.